 Biology and life history The adult weevils lay eggs just under the bark in the cambium, mostly near lenticel, buds and wounds in late summer and early fall.
 Eggs hatch soon after they are laid and begin to feed under the bark, creating a small chamber in which they hibernate over winter.
 They resume feeding in the cambium, then bore into the heartwood to pupate and adults emerge in late summer.
 It only takes one year from egg to adult but the adults can live up to three years so that the weevils are increasing over time.
 This allows an accelerated buildup of this insect.

 Hand-pick adults when noticed on trunk and branches.
 Beating may also dislodge more than are visible.
 Remove infested branches showing evidence of attach and dispose of the prunings in a chipper or yard waste.
-Don't allow wood to remain for weevils to emerge.
+Do not allow wood to remain for weevils to emerge.

 Little is known of the effectiveness of biological control.